dorianxoxo/Pythify/README.md

 2. Click on the **Account** menu and select **Login to Spotify**.
 3. Enter your Spotify **Client ID**, **Client Secret**, and **Redirect URI** (default: `http://localhost:8888/callback`).
 4. Click **OK** and follow the authentication flow.
-5. Once authenticated, your Spotify username will appear at the top.

 ## How It Works
 ### Searching for Music